Meet our current Program Fellows

 Course Title: Europeans and Muslims in the Modern Mediterranean, 1800-Present

 Course Title: European Imperialism: Expansion and Contraction? — 1870-Present

 Course Title: From Food to Fashion: Creating Consumer Desire in Modern Europe

 Course Title: Modern Mediterranean History, 1798 to the Present

 Course Title: Picturing History: Visual Culture, Photography, and Memory in Modern Europe

 Graduate Fellowship in LGBT History

 This fellowship is intended to attract and support outstanding Ph.D. candidates who wish to study some aspect of LGBT history in any area of the world.
 The fellowship package, available only to incoming students, consists of five years of guaranteed support.
-Also included in the package is $4,000 in summer support annually for five years.

 To apply: Submit an application to the UW-Madison Department of History, specifying your wish to be considered for the Mosse Fellowship in LGBT History on the Supplemental Information for Fellowships and Teaching Assistantships form found on the History Department’s Graduate Admission webpage.